Hit da Vinci exhibit coming to world movie screens

 NEW YORK Leonardo's latest is coming to a multiplex near you -- but that's da Vinci, not DiCaprio.

-In the latest example of high-brow culture being beamed into movie theatres, "Leonardo Live," an HD presentation of the sold out "Leonardo da Vinci: Painter at the Court of Milan" exhibition at London's National Gallery will play limited engagements at U.S. movie theatres and throughout the world.
+In the latest example of high-brow culture being beamed into movie theaters, "Leonardo Live," an HD presentation of the sold out "Leonardo da Vinci: Painter at the Court of Milan" exhibition at London's National Gallery will play limited engagements at U.S. movie theaters and throughout the world.

 Beginning February 16 2012, the da Vinci film will be screened in U.S. venues as well as in Argentina, Australia, Canada, Colombia, Czech Republic, France, Germany, Italy, Japan, Luxembourg, Malta, Mexico, Netherlands, New Zealand, Poland, and Sweden, roughly through the end of the month.